 Laboratory variables: including blood tests (e.g., electrolyte levels, liver and kidney function tests), markers of inflammation and oxidative stress, as well as HIV tests, including viral load and CD4 count, and COVID-19 test results.

-Demographic and SDOH variables: involving basic demographic information (e.g., age, sex, race, and ethnicity), socio-economic factors (e.g., education, income, and occupation), and data on housing and urban infrastructure (e.g., air conditioning availability, ventilation, and shading) that could influence heat exposure and the degree to which individuals and households are at an increased risk.e
+Demographic and SDOH variables: involving basic demographic information (e.g., age, sex, race, and ethnicity), socio-economic factors (e.g., education, income, and occupation), and data on housing and urban infrastructure (e.g., air conditioning availability, ventilation, and shading) that could influence heat exposure and the degree to which individuals and households are at an increased risk.

+In response to the shifts in mortality and morbidity during the 2020-2022 COVID-19 pandemic, we will analyse data separately for pre-pandemic, pandemic, and post-pandemic periods.
+Additionally, we will include COVID-19-related variables as covariates in our models to control for the pandemic's impact on health outcomes.